tdubose/emotional-labor-assessment/README.md

 		* Blankets
 		* Seating
 		* Enough plates and utensils for more than one person
+		* Clean towels and bedding for overnight guests
 * Do I take care of my own administrative life (paperwork, bills) without needing to be repeatedly reminded?

 # Dealing With People In General #